therealdydx/Personal-Website/README.md

 ## Work Experience

-1. Web App Developer, go-cart.io (May 2021 - Jul 2021)
+### 1. Web App Developer, go-cart.io (May 2021 - Jul 2021)

+Web app development on go-cart.io under Prof Michael Gastner, a website which lets people generate and view cartograms (map-based data visualizations) using Python, C, and D3.JS

+- Updated documentation to support new developers and research assistants

-2. Research Analyst, TRIVE Ventures (Oct 2020 - Jul 2021)
+### 2. Research Analyst, TRIVE Ventures (Oct 2020 - Jul 2021)

+TRIVE is an seed stage Venture Capital firm based in Singapore, investing in the seed rounds of technology startups creating positive impact in Southeast Asia.

+- Conduct research and interviewing stakeholders in the Agri-Tech and Manufacturing space
+- Publishing decks on livestock, agriculture and aquaculture tech for TRIVE's AI Insights Series
+- Handled deal sourcing for the fund

-3. Business Operations, Rate (Dec 2019 - Apr 2020)
+### 3. Business Operations, Rate (Dec 2019 - Apr 2020)

+Rate is an SG-headquartered series A startup that serves S.E.A e-commerce and Indonesia’s mobile-first social commerce app

+- Conducted various business operations and communications with cross-border stakeholders
+- Proactively sought to identify areas of improvements in Rate's business and supply chain operations and its tracking processes and present possible solutions

-4. Operations Specialist, Singapore Armed Forces (Feb 2019 - Nov 2019)
+### 4. National Service, Singapore Armed Forces

-5. Weapons Specialist, Singapore Armed Forces (Jan 2018 - Jan 2019)
+Served in Maritime Security Task Force's Patrol Vessels after my time in NMI / SCS in weapons roles on the frontlines in PVs.
+Later continued and fulfilled military conscription in MSTF in HQ as its operations planner

+- Managing day to day ship operations and movements in 182SQN
+- Planning and assisting preparation of significant events and exercises
+- Managing stakeholders and liaising with other RSN units and external assets such as MPA
+- Proactively restructure workflow from paper and manual input to use more IT automation

-6. Legal Attachment, Advocatus Law (Nov 2016 - Dec 2016)
+### 5. Legal Attachment, Advocatus Law (Nov 2016 - Dec 2016)

+As part of the Singapore Academy of Law's Junior College Law Program (JCLP), I attached with Advocatus Law, to shadow associates and gain exposure to the legal system in Singapore.

 ## School Life / Activities

-1. Protégé Ventures (Aug 2020 - Present)
+### 1. Protégé Ventures (Aug 2020 - Present)

+Protégé Ventures is Southeast Asia's first student-led Venture Capital fund, investing in startups and helping student founders build scalable ventures

-- Venture Associate (AY20/21 Sem 2 - Present)
+#### Venture Associate (AY20/21 Sem 2 - Present)

+- Team lead for a research project on the usage of data science and analytics in venture capital.
+- Conduct deal sourcing and screening into student startups in Singapore

-- Venture Analyst (AY20/21 Sem 1)
+#### Venture Analyst (AY20/21 Sem 1)

+- Conduct deal sourcing and screening into student startups in Singapore
+- Supporting potential deals through due diligence

-2. NUS STARTiT (Aug 2020 - Present)
+### 2. NUS STARTiT (Aug 2020 - Present)

-- Member, Student Relations (AY20/21)
+#### Member, Student Relations (AY20/21)

+- Support events and sourced speakers (ACE) for sharing session

-3. Yale-NUS Entrepreneurship Society (Aug 2020 - Present)
+### 3. Yale-NUS Entrepreneurship Society (Aug 2020 - Present)

-- Director of Partnerships (AY21/22)
+#### Director of Partnerships (AY21/22)

+- Building new partnerships between YNES and organisations such as AWS and Rescale Lab

-- Project Lead (AY20/21)
+#### Project Lead (AY20/21)

+- Planned and initiated startup validation program with speakers from various organisations such as AWS, Meet Ventures and NTUitive
+- Planned and initiated a semester startup visits program, with a visit to Rescale Lab and Draper Startup House

-4. Yale-NUS Floorball (Aug 2020 - Present)
+### 4. Yale-NUS Floorball (Aug 2020 - Present)

-- Just having fun playing floorball once/twice a week
+Just having fun playing floorball once/twice a week

-5. Yale-NUS Southeast Asian Society (Aug 2020 - Present)
+### 5. Yale-NUS Southeast Asian Society (Aug 2020 - Present)

+#### Member (AY20/21 - AY21/22)

+- Initiated a tie in with a VC firm to conduct a market research deck on agriculture together with members of SeaSoc

+#### Rakuten Product Management Programme

+- Product and Project management mentorship with Rakuten Asia
+- Utilized prioritization techniques such as matrixes to conduct market research
+- Presented a case study on an app improvement feature on Carousell to senior Rakuten PMs

 ## Hackathons / Case Competitions 💻